arenaxr/arena-docs/content/overview/digital-twin.md

 ## Program Your Space

-Now, let us add some interactivity to your digital twin model.
-Your experience in previous [Python tutorials](/content/overview//dev-guide.md), will help you generate interactions from buttons and other objects.
+All this so far helps you Twin your physical space in 3D, but now, let us add some interactivity the Twinned data.
+Your experience in previous [Python tutorials](/content/overview//dev-guide.md) will help you generate interactions from buttons and other objects.
 Here is some guidance when building a digital twin application.

+- **Data**: What data is useful in proximity to your space?
+What useful displays or controls were previously **impractical or inappropriate**?
+Consider these data classes:
+    - Sensor data embedded in walls or machines: network, electric, compute, pipes and filtration.
+    - Sensors which cannot be blocked for light access: foliage, plants, solar panels.
+    - System components which are hidden for aesthetics, but difficult to find for maintenance.
-- **Text I/O**: There are multiple ways to **render text, data,** and allow **user input**, try these strategies.
+- **Text I/O**: There are multiple ways to **render text, data,** and allow **user input**.
+Try these strategies:
     - [ARENA UI Panels](/content/3d-content/ui)
     - [Text Display](/content/python/objects#text)
     - [Text Input](/content/python/attributes#text-input)
     - [Object Click Events](/content/python/events#click-events)
 - **Text Color**: Pay attention to the overall colors of your room model, you want any text you display to be **well contrasted**.
 ARENA UI Panels have **light or dark themes**, and text in general can be **any color**.
-- **Portal/Videospehre**: This is a nice to have for hybrid interaction, but consider if your want tp host a hybrid meeting, or provide more XR interaction without.
+- **Portal/Videosphere**: [Videospheres and Portals](/content/overview/panoramic) are a nice to have for hybrid interaction and can align well to a 3D model twin, but consider your goal.
+Do you want to host a hybrid meeting, or provide an XR interaction of your valuable data?

 {% include alert type="goal" content="
 Scan your space and add it to your scene using these techniques to create a replica of your physical space for virtual visitors.
-Then, run a Python application which provides a live feed of data, perhaps showing data which is inconvenient or impractical to display physically, but useful to show/hide in XR in proximity to the physical world.
+Then, run a Python application which provides a live feed of data, perhaps showing data which is **inconvenient or impractical** to display physically, but useful to show/hide/control in XR in proximity to the physical world.
 "%}